tylergross97/pdx_somatic_variant_calling/README.md

 1. Human (hg38):
    - Download from: [UCSC Genome Browser](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/)
-   - Prepare the genome for BWA-MEM2 indexing:
-     ```
-     bwa-mem2 index hg38.fa
-     ```

 2. Mouse (mm39):
    - Download from: [UCSC Genome Browser](https://hgdownload.soe.ucsc.edu/goldenPath/mm39/bigZips/)
-   - Prepare the genome for BWA-MEM2 indexing:
-     ```
-     bwa-mem2 index mm39.fa
-     ```

 ### Preparing your nextflow.config file

 In your cloned repository directory, you have a nextflow.config.template file.
-All you need to do is copy this file as 'nextflow.config' and edit it to reflect the paths of your accessory you just downloaded and your fastq files
+All you need to do is copy this file as 'nextflow.config' and edit it to reflect the paths of your accessory files you just downloaded and your fastq files

 ```bash
 cp nextflow.config.template nextflow.config
 ```

-Please ensure all prerequisites are properly installed and configured before running the pipeline.
-For detailed installation instructions of each tool, refer to their respective documentation.

-Now all you need to do is define the paths of these downloaded files in your nextflow.config file that you will be creating based on the nextflow.config.template file!
-Instructions [below](#configuration)

-All of the remaining software will be automatically installed via containers specified at the top of each process in the main.nf file!

 ## Usage